 Well, this is what happened after…

-But all good things must turn with fortune, and so it was that one mild mid-november morning, when the sun shone blithely upon the prosperous kingdom of Jack and Miranda, there came a great shaking in the ground and the sound of an earthquake.
-The sound came from a herd of savage bears that roared into the marketplace and upset all the stalls and peasants.
-Miranda had recently given birth to a little daughter named Rose.
-Her nurse had chosen that morning to take Rose out in her stroller and now the bears descended upon them.
-They frightened the poor nurse so much by their baying and growling that she fell down in a faint, and then they grabbed the princess and left the kingdom.
+But all good things turn with fortune, and so it was that one mild mid-November morning, when the sun shone blithely upon the prosperous kingdom of Jack and Miranda, there came a great shaking of the ground and the sound of an earthquake.
+A host of savage bears roared into the kingdom, bowling down the gates of the wall, and upsetting all the stalls and carts in the street.
+Baby Rose and her nurse were out in the open air that morning, and the bears careened toward them.
+The poor nurse was so frightened that she fell down in a faint.
+The bears grabbed the princess out of her stroller, but did not harm her.
+Before anyone could attack or stop them, they had carried the baby out of the kingdom.

 Of course Jack was not about to sit around and do nothing, so he called all his bravest knights to the throne room.
-He asked them to come with him into the wide world to save his daughter.
 All of his knights loved King Jack very much, and they swore at once not to return home until they had found the baby princess.
-The queen wept terribly but Jack assured her that all would be well and Rose returned safe.
+The queen wept terribly, but Jack assured her that all would be well and he would return Rose to her safe.

 Jack promised to be careful, and with that, they set out into the wide world.

-When the road separated into four different directions, Jack sent them off in pairs.
+They set off in pairs in four different directions.
 Sirs George and Richard went South to the Sea, Sirs Corncob and Terence went North to the Frigid Ice Caps, Sirs Roho and Verde went West to the Great Desert, and King Jack took his closest friend and bravest knight, Sir Serence, with him to the Eastern Mountains.

 But the wide world is full of dangers, both to the body and soul, and each knight that went on this adventure would be tested ere he returned.

-King Jack and Serence travelled night and day until they reached a gigantic house as big as the castle wherein Jack once encountered a princess-stealing Giant.
+King Jack and Serence traveled night and day until they reached a gigantic cave as big as the castle wherein Jack once encountered a princess-stealing Giant.
+But this was a magic cave, and could play tricks on the mind.
+When Jack saw it, he thought it was the house of a giant instead of an empty cave.

-“Of course!” he cried when he saw it.
+“Of course!” he cried.
 “The bears worked for a giant.
 I should have known this would happen to her.
-Rose!” he cried, running throughout the castle with his sword drawn and his speed terrible.
+She has been taken just like Miranda.
+Rose!” he cried, running throughout the castle with his sword drawn.
 “Rose!”
-But after he had run from the bottom of the castle to the top, and back again to the bottom, with Serence following only a few steps behind, they had seen no Giants or any sign of Rose.
+But after he had run from the bottom of the castle to the top, and back again to the bottom, he had seen no Giants or any sign of Rose.

 “Your majesty,” said Serence, “I do not believe she is here.”

-While the two companions roamed the mountains, Richard and George headed toward the sea.
+Meanwhile, Richard and George headed South toward the sea.
 When they arrived it was night and the entire shore was lit with glistening starlight.
 Moored on the beach before them, the two knights saw a beautiful ship with sails of moonlight and oars of stardust.
 On the ship were beautiful maidens singing and beckoning the knights on board.

 “Come with us,” they sang, “and we will take you to your little lost princess.”

 Both knights went toward the ship but George paused.
-“Wait,” he said, “It is night, and it is now things may appear to be different from what they are.
-While I desperately wish to board this ship, I think we should wait until morning and see if it, and its passengers, still look as fair in the light of the sun.”
+“Wait,” he said, “It is night, and night can play tricks on a man.
+I think we should wait until morning and see if this ship and its passengers still look as fair in the light of the sun.”

 This seemed like good advice to Richard, so they set up camp on the sandy shore and fell asleep to the calls and songs of the fair maidens.

-“Yes,” agreed George, “it is good that we waited, or we would have lost ourselves to a dream.”
+“Yes,” agreed George, “it is good that we waited, or we would have lost ourselves to a dream.
+Those must have been sirens, who beguile men to their deaths.”

 Then they climbed into the rowboat and pushed off, heading along the coast to search for the baby princess.